Hailey-Ross/hails.Monitor/database_version/README.md

 **Note:**
 *The files will be follow a similar layout to the repository you are viewing.*
 *Everything inside of `PHP` will be the root of your webserver.*
+- Download or copy/paste the contents of `PHP` to your computer for editing.

 - Update the URL's to point to your webserver, this is where you are hosting the php file `av.php`
 IE: `string server_url = "https://mysite.com/av.php";`
 Files to edit: `hails.Lookup.lsl`, `hails.Monitor.lsl`